dadeba/qd_cffi/README.md

 # build
 make

-## Requirement: python CFFI packaage
+## Requirements: python CFFI packaage, numpy
-The package name in Ubuntu is "python3-cffi".
+The package name of "CFFI" in Ubuntu is "python3-cffi".

 # usage
 see "test.py